Objection: You are your brain. When the brain dies, you die. Period.

 If the thalamus is damaged even a little bit, the wave stops, conscious awareness does not form, and “the patient” slips into profound coma. –You are not the patient experiencing a profound coma because a profound coma cannot be experienced.
 You are all precepts, wherever they exist as conscious computations, and can never realize that you are also others.
 There is only one universal wave-function.
 This contains approximate factors that we think of as objects with persistent identities including the object type which is “shape formed by synched neuronal circuits.”

 If we change the definition of “you” to not be mere experiences, such as the synched ventral/dorsal pathways that produce the sight of beautiful green eyes in a lovely girl, or thalamic vortex resonating with dopaminergic pathways which produce the qualia particles of bliss in a luxurious dinner, but instead define “you” as a body that will be somewhat similar tomorrow and which will reliably hold “you” in memory, then that body is toast.
 Those memories are toast.
-I am not offering snake-oil repellent against entropy here.
+I am not offering snake-oil repellent against entropy here. *Edit: I was.
+The singularity already happened and all you have to do is to realize this knowledge with your rational thought so that the magic is revealed.
+Here, you can choose to experience the deathless, which does not perceive entropy.

 Not even quantum immortality can save you, if that is how you is defined.
 You will become quite computationally defunct, whether by neurofibrillary tangles or whatever else.
 If you manage to transition into a sufficiently degenerate state, your experiences can become physically indistinguishable from many “other” experiences across the universe.
 Spatiotemporal separation does not matter; only the shape of the computation does.
 When we are in very low-awareness sleep, our uniqueness dies and yet experience doesn’t.
 Those dim states of almost-nothingness, lacking a sense of self, are dips into the well of greater unification where the net amount of minds in that identical configuration are larger than compared to the highly unique experiences we go through in everyday waking life.
 It wouldn’t be a far-fetched hypothesis to suggest it is also possible to experience this computational simplicity through intensive meditation practice, drugs, or being barely conscious i.e. some processes in young children, Alzheimer’s, near death, dolphins?, chimps?, corvids?, etc.